Compress GIF

 If the animation is more than a few seconds, almost certainly yes.
 GIF has no inter-frame compression, so video is dramatically smaller and now plays inline everywhere.
 Compress the GIF only when you specifically need a GIF; otherwise record a clip and share a hosted video link.

-Is my GIF uploaded anywhere?
+Is my GIF private?

 More free tools